 I took a long drink of beer to help swallow down the antsy pizza.

 And my thoughts wandered.
 Where had all the ants come from?
-What was it like for these ants, to have arduously traversed the vast concrete jungle of the driveway, in search of game, and them coming across the edible mountain range of my pizza?
+What was it like for these ants to arduously traverse the vast concrete jungle of the driveway, in search of food, and come across the edible mountain range of my pizza?

 Of course, the ants are always here.
 Always.
 It’s my attention that goes missing.
 All the many life forms, the insects, snakes, spiders, and the viruses, bacteria, germs are always here.
 Here in the world with us, above and below and around and inside us.
 They are all doing what they were designed to do, which is everything imaginable to survive.
 Right here in my town there are wasps who paralyze tarantulas with a highly painful sting, then drag the stunned spider to a burrow, lay an egg on it, and seal up the burrow.
 The newborn wasp will devour the tarantula, eating the non-essential organs first, to keep the tarantula alive for as long as possible.